postgrespro/zson/README.md

 select zson_learn('{{"table1", "col1"}, {"table2", "col2"}}');
 ```

 You can create a temporary table and write some common JSONB documents to it manually or use existing tables.
 The idea is to provide a subset of real data.
 Lets say some document *type* is twice as frequent as some other document type.
-ZSON expects that there will be twice more documents of the first type than of the second in a learning set.
+ZSON expects that there will be twice as many documents of the first type as those of the second one in a learning set.

 Resulting dictionary could be examined using this query: